MediocreTriumph/Claude-Modeling-Labs-v2/README.md

 ## New in This Version

-- **Modular Architecture**: Code has been reorganized into logical modules for better maintainability
 - **Console Tools**: New functions for interacting with device consoles
 - **Diagnostic Tools**: Enhanced troubleshooting capabilities for verifying connectivity and protocols
 - **Improved Error Handling**: More consistent error reporting and recovery